isabella232/docs.webiny.com-LEGACY/Docs/en/Guides/about.md

 # About

 ## Headless CMS
 Traditional systems are tightly coupled with their presentation layer.
-Many of them use MCV, or similar patterns, to separate the "presentation" layer, aka the theme, from the business logic.
+Many of them use MVC, or similar patterns, to separate the "presentation" layer, aka the theme, from the business logic.
 This approach still requires the presence of a presentation layer, which is a big limitation in today's multi-device / multi-screen world.

 [todo: image showing the Headless CMS]